Explore this course:

 Course description

 This 12-month course will give you in-depth training in core aspects of contemporary neuroscience, from sensation and sensory processing, to understanding complex brain functions and artificial intelligence.
-You'll be prepared for an exciting career in research, healthcare, industry, or further study to PhD level.
+You'll be prepared for an exciting career in research, healthcare, industry, or a PhD.

 Throughout your course, our neuroscientists will introduce you to the core problems in computational and cognitive neuroscience, adaptive behaviour, and artificial neural networks.

-Over six months, you will work on your research project in cognitive neuroscience with one of our world-leading experts in the Department of Psychology.
+Over six months, you'll work on your research project in cognitive neuroscience with one of our world-leading experts.
 Your research topic could range from basic to theoretical neuroscience.
 You may have the opportunity to collect and analyse real-life cognitive brain science data, using state-of-the-art equipment, before presenting your findings at our summer postgraduate students' conference.

 This project gives you the opportunity to put your new techniques in experimental neuroscience into practice, while exploring ideas at the cutting-edge of cognitive neuroscience.
-It is common for MSc research projects to form the basis of publications in peer-reviewed journals.
+MSc research projects often form the basis of publications in peer-reviewed journals.

 Example research projects